hansel67/psyloop/README.md

 # PsyLoop
 Tkinter window to preview and render versatile fractal animation mp4s with a single input function.

 The output should be in the form of a triplet (R,G,B) of floats between 0 and 1.
+Built-in colormaps convert real numbers to (R,G,B) triplets.

 Settings:
 * height $h$ px